 I’m fortunate to work for a company with a wonderfully diverse team.
-Unfortunately, many businesses can’t say the same about their company.
+Unfortunately, many employees can’t say the same thing about theirs.
 To be fair, a majority of hiring managers are not deliberate in their lack of attention regarding diversity in the workplace.
 Conversely, they are not meticulously making sure each category is checked off to reflect a balanced staff.

 Workplace diversity is complex and multilayered.
 At its simplest, cultural diversity in the workplace is the hiring of people who offer a difference in backgrounds, race, gender, ethnicity, age, and religion.

 Businesses offering a diverse workforce can create a competitive edge.
 It's encouraging to see a shift in collective perspectives, particularly at the management level, which enriches problem-solving and business strategy.